souvikg544/TTS_Data_Maker/README.md

 Link to TTS repository - https://github.com/coqui-ai/TTS

-Link to TTS pypi - https://pypi.org/project/TTS/#description
+Link to TTS in pypi - https://pypi.org/project/TTS/#description

 ## Steps to build your Dataset
 If you have want to use an audio file of your own skip step 2 .
-If you want to use audio from a wide range of speakers available at youtube step 2 is for you.
+If you want to use audio from a wide range of speakers available from youtube step 2 is for you.

 ### 1. Clone the repository
 ```